-I have worked in higher education for most of my career.
-I have been a counselor at MCC-Longview since 2000.
+I have worked in higher education for 16 years.
+I have been a counselor at MCC - Longview since 2000.

-Previously, I worked in Vermont as the Director of Student Support Services and at MCC-Penn Valley as the Access Counselor.
+Previously, I have worked in Vermont as the Director of Student Support Services and at MCC -Penn Valley as the Access Counselor.
 Prior to my work in higher education, I worked on job seeking skills and job placement for people with disabilities.

-I am committed to the students at MCC-Longview.
-I strive to meet each student in his/her unique situation.
+I am very committed to the students at MCC -Longview.
+I strive to meet each student in his/ her unique situation.
 I especially enjoy working with students on transition issues, career exploration, relationship issues, relaxation techniques, and academic concerns.
-If you find yourself with some spare time (what's that?!) in between classes stop by my office to say, "Hi."
+If you find yourself with some spare time (what's that?!) in between classes stop by the campus center to say "hi".
 I'd love to meet you.

 Campus Center building, room 210D

-I am married and the mother of two grown daughters.
-In my spare time I enjoy reading, trying new recipes and cooking, exercising (necessary after all the cooking!), traveling, volunteering and spending time with family and friends.
+In my spare time I enjoy reading, trying new recipes and cooking, exercising (necessary after all the cooking!), traveling and spending time with family and friends.